sage4568/sage4568/README.md

   This project was an excellent opportunity to practice data manipulation and file handling.
 - *Number Guessing Game (Python):*
   A fun and interactive game where the user guesses a randomly generated number.
 This project was a great way to practice logic implementation and user interaction in Python.
+- *School Management System(JAVA)::*
+  Built a console-based application to manage student records, including add, update, delete, search, and report card generation with grade calculation.

 ### Skills and Strengths:
 - *Problem-Solving:* I enjoy tackling challenges and finding efficient solutions.
 - *Teaching:* I have a knack for explaining concepts clearly and helping others succeed.
-- *Adaptability:* I quickly adapt to new programming languages and technologies.
+- *Adaptability/Flexibility:* Comfortable with changing priorities, remote work, and different tasks.
 - *Creativity:* I love generating new ideas and bringing them to life.
+- *Time Management:* Can manage tasks effectively, including evening/weekend work if required.

 ### Goals:
 1. Build a strong foundation in **tech**.